-Bourbon Caramel Apple Shortcakes are a rich, delicious way to celebrate the fall apple harvest, or to have a taste of autumn all year long.
+Bourbon Caramel Apple Shortcakes are MY FAVORITE!
 Fluffy little shortcakes topped with sweet cinnamon cooked apples, whipped cream, and bourbon caramel.

-I don’t have any staff.
-But I do have my other half that is in charge taste-testing, grocery hauling, and occasionally an oddball construction project.
+My point is that Chad is a do-er.
+He’s not a talker.
+He’s in charge of taste-testing, grocery hauling, and all the weird construction projects I can come up with.
 He sharpens my knives, fixes all the things I break, and band-aids my cuts because a sliced finger makes me have to put my head between my knees.
-Today I’m saying thanks to Chad for being supportive of Sugar Dish Me!

 - What is your favorite blog called?
 “The only one I read is yours… every once in awhile. “